 The dish itself is serious comfort food, generally combining breadfruit, coconut milk, saffron, dumplings, callaloo, and a salted fish or meat like codfish, smoked herring, salted beef, or pig’s tail.
 Everything’s cooked together in one big pot over an open flame outdoors, as pictured above, with the key ingredient – the flavorful oil that’s released from the coconut milk as it simmers – inspiring the name.

 The party is an all-day affair drawing together whole neighborhoods, often to the beach, to prepare the meal.
-Everyone pitches in to help – peeling, cutting and seasoning meat and provisions, tending to the fire, mixing drinks – all have a role to play.
+Everyone pitches in to help – peeling, cutting and seasoning meat and provisions, chopping hot peppers, tending to the fire, mixing drinks – all have a role to play.
 Once all the ingredients are in the pot, though, the party really begins.
-Oil Down usually cooks for a few hours, leaving ample time to take some rum, catch up on old talk, and just kickback.
+Oil Down usually cooks for a few hours, leaving ample time to take some rum, catch up on old talk, and just kick back.

 Obviously, there’s a tremendous spirit of unity and camaraderie that comes with every Oil Down.
 Hand-to-hand, brothers, and sisters from shared communities coming together to cook and eat as one from the same pot – Oil Down is a beautiful expression of the best of Caribbean culture.

 How to make oil down

 There’s nothing quite like experiencing an oil down in Grenada, but you can try to replicate it at home.
 Here’s a scaled-down recipe from our friends at the Grenada Tourist Board that could feed your family tonight!

 - 2 blades chive

 - 1/2 to 1-ounce saffron, or

 - 8 ounces salted meat (pig’s tail or pig’s snout)